dhinojosa/nfjs-java-sessions-java-monitoring/README.md

-# basic-java-template
-Basic Java Template with Slf4j, Log4j, Junit Jupiter, Jacoco, AssertJ, JQwik
+# NFJS Java Sessions Monitoring
+Repository to perform monitoring on the JVM.
+Includes

+* `jcmd`
+* jConsole
+* VisualVM

 ## Steps to use

-1. Select use template
-2. Create your repository
-3. Clone your repository
+1. Clone Repository
+2. Ensure you have JDK 17+, IDE
+3. Install Flight Recorder
+4. Install VisualVM